 Having a Segregated Account doesn't mean having a separate individual bank account in the broker.
 A Segregated Account is merely a single account set by the broker to accommodate all of its traders' funds collectively.
 So if the client's trading account balance is negative, the broker will cover this account deficit from the cumulative funds.

 The funds in a Segregated Account can still be used as margins.
 Unless you get a specific direction from the broker, don't expect a Segregated Account to be ultimately saved and secure.
-The broker can still use it as margin, both for their trading positions and other clients, even if you already use a Segregated Account.
+The broker can still use it as margin, both for their trading positions and other clients, even if they already use a Segregated Account.

 Another essential fact to keep in mind is that Segregated Account cannot guarantee the safety of trading funds if the broker goes through bankruptcy.
 If a broker goes bankrupt and has more debt than what they can cover, client funds in the Segregated Account can be used to cover those debts.
-However, matters related to the client's rights when the broker goes bankrupt can vary depends on the rules of the broker's regulator.
+However, matters related to the client's rights when the broker goes bankrupt can vary depending on the rules of the broker's regulator.

 In conclusion, Segregated Account is a mandatory feature for every broker.
 But that doesn't mean you can expect full protection from Segregated Account.
 To get better protection from unexpected risks, you need to pay attention to the key elements of choosing the best forex broker.
 Also, this list may help you to find the best forex brokers with segregated account available for clients.